san4io/request-logger/README.md

 # Request Logger
-Package to log Laravel HTTP requests.
+Package for logging Laravel HTTP requests.
 By default it uses **Monolog with LogStash** formatter, but it can be overriden in your ServiceProvider, check Advanced Configuration section.

 ## Installation